 Are you planning to get married on the beach in Riviera Maya, Mexico?
 Or anywhere in the Caribbean for that matter?
 Chances are good that by now you’ve heard chatter about an unsightly, smelly phenomenon that has been plaguing our shores since last winter.
 Officially, it is called Sargassum.
 Some refer to it as seagrass, seaweed or algae.
 Whatever you choose to call it, we can all agree on one thing; it’s gross!

-I see questions about the sargassum popping up regularly now from you Bride-to-Be’s planning a Caribbean wedding.
+I see questions about the sargassum popping up regularly now from you Bride-to-Be’s planning a destination wedding.
 What is it?
 How bad is it?
 How long will it be on the beaches?
 And most importantly, How will it affect my wedding?

 What is Sargassum?

 Sargassum seaweed comes from the Sargasso Sea.
 In short, the Sargasso Sea is actually a very cool, unique ecosystem likened to a golden, floating rainforest.
 It is the only sea on earth that does not have a land boundary, meaning that it does not have a coastline anywhere.
 Think of it as being held together by currents in the middle of the north Atlantic ocean.

 The Sargasso seagrass may be causing ugly problems on our beaches, but it plays a critical role in supporting endangered ocean life cycles, and it’s important to note that it is not dangerous to us in any way.